 Send to Routes: If set to Yes (the default), events will be sent to normal routing and event processing.
-Toggle to No to select a specific Pipeline/Destination combination.
-The No setting exposes these two additional fields:
+Toggle to No to select a specific additional fields:

-- Pipeline: Select a Pipeline to process results. - Destination: Select a Destination to receive results. - You might disable Send to Routes when configuring a Collector that will connect data from a specific Source to a specific Pipeline and Destination.
+Pipeline/Destination combination.
+The No setting exposes these two i You might disable Send to Routes when configuring a Collector that will connect data from a specific Source to a specific Pipeline and Destination.
 This keeps the Collector's configuration self-contained and separate from LogStream's routing table for live data - potentially simplifying the Routes structure.